bendmorris/beaver/README.md

     @del <node1> <part_of_edge> <edge1> .

-Using the interpreter, you can save images of the resulting graphs.
+Using the interpreter, you can save images of the resulting graphs (requires pydot or pygraphviz.)
 For example:

     beaver -d test.png -e "<ben> a <human> ; <likes> <carol>, <football> . <carol> a <human> ; <likes> <ben>, <anime> . <ruben> a <human>, <baby> ."